 Nike is a member of the Greek pantheon of gods, herself having titans and gods in her family tree.
 This represents the source of her many and varied powers, as well as her persistent, immortal presence on earth over years past (and years to come).

-Growth / Shrinking (a): Nike possesses the ability to shrink down to 4.5 inches in height; she often does this when aiding other gods in order to avoid stealing their thunder.
-She uses this power at intensity 4, and has a -4 size factor compared to normal-sized foes.
+Growth / Shrinking (a): Nike possesses the ability to shrink down to 4.5 inches in height; she often does this when aiding other gods to avoid stealing their thunder.
+She uses this power at intensity 4, benefiting from a -4 size factor compared to normal-sized foes.

 While she has never been depicted as using the opposite function of this power, it is important to note that, with her particular lineage, it wouldn't be at all out of character for Nike to grow to an impressive height.
 The ultimate boundaries of such an ability are not currently known.

 Immortality (s): the daughter of the titan Pallas and the goddess Styx, Nike's power draws from a rather potent lineage.
-Her family background gives her this power, meaning that while she can be killed, she will eventually get better.
-This power includes the following sub-abilities:
+Her family background gives her this astoundingly desirable power, meaning that while she can be killed, she will eventually get better.

 Luck (w): the Greek goddess of Victory, Nike is naturally associated with luck.
 She is not averse to granting the boon of good luck to those she favors - or the curse of bad luck to those opposing her current favorites.
 Nike wields this power at intensity 20.